-The squirting cucumber piques curiosity by its name alone.
+The squirting cucumber, or exploding cucumber, piques curiosity by its name alone.
 It is the only plant in the Ecballium genus and gets its unique name from its explosive, squirting fruits.
-When ripe or disturbed, their two-inch prickly fruits, which resemble cucumbers, burst off the vine and spew mucilage-covered seeds up to 20 feet away.
+When ripe or disturbed, the two-inch prickly fruits, which resemble cucumbers, burst off the vine and spew mucilage-covered seeds up to 20 feet away.
 Native to the Mediterranean, you may see these perennial fast-growing members of the gourd family on roadsides or in waste areas.
 They are rapid spreaders thanks to their clever seed-spreading fruits and are often considered weeds.
 The showy display of bursting fruit follows yellow bell-shaped flowers and can be observed during the late summer months.

 |Botanical Name||Ecballium elaterium|

 |Mature Size||12–18 in. tall, 1–3 ft. wide|

 |Native Area||Europe, Mediterranean|